chant082/CPBS2270/README.md

     la_teams.queryMatchRange(1, int(winnerIdx.size())); //Searching from match 1 to the maximum number of matches.

+(**Note** if we were to run/compile this code, there would be no output)

-To extract the data points from query, we make a struct from the RangeBest object. in this example I have called it result.
+To extract the data points from query and see it visually, create a object from the RangeBest struct.
+In this example I have called it result.

-    RangeBest result = la_teams.queryMatchRange(1, winnerIdx.size()); //This line creates a RangeBest object named result by calling the queryMatchRange function on the la_teams node.
-The function is given a range
+    RangeBest result = la_teams.queryMatchRange(1, winnerIdx.size());   //This line creates a RangeBest object named result by calling the queryMatchRange function on the
-                                                                          //from index 0 to winnerIdx.size() - 1
+                                                                        //la_teams node.

 The RangeBest struct has 3 data points in it.
 RangeBest